-3.5.2.1 Data Set
+5.2.1.
+Data set

-We use MovieLens data sets [18, 49] to develop the offline experiments because the data sets are publicly available and have been usually used to evaluate recommender systems, and in such a way, we could compare our system with other models.
-MovieLens data sets [49] are related with a cinematographic scope and they were collected by the GroupLens Research Project at the University of Minnesota during the seven-month period from September 19th, 1997 through April 22nd, 1998.
-Specifically, we use the 100K ratings data set which contains 1682 movies, 943 users and a total of 100 000 ratings on a scale of 1-5 (where 1 = Awful, 2 = Fairly bad, 3 = It's OK, 4 = Will enjoy, 5 = Must see).
+We have decided to use MovieLens data sets [21] to develop the offline experiments.
+We choose this option because the data sets are publicly available and have been usually used to evaluate recommender systems, and in such a way, we could compare our system with other models.
+MovieLens data sets are related with a cinematographic scope and they were collected by the GroupLens Research Project at the University of Minnesota during the seven-month period from September 19th, 1997 through April 22nd, 1998.

+Specifically, we use the 100 K ratings data set which contains 1682 movies, 943 users and a total of 100000 ratings on a scale of 1-5 (where 1 = Awful, 2 = Fairly bad, 3 = Its OK, 4 = Will enjoy, 5 = Must see).
 Each user has rated at least 20 movies.

 However, to apply this data set to our hybrid recommender system, we need to develop a transformation process in order to adapt the data to the features of our approach.
 In our system we represent both the resources and the user profiles using vectors.
 So, we need to transform the MovieLens data sets to this representation avoiding the loss of information.
 Then, we have to build vectors to represent the users' topics of interest and the movies.
 The idea is to obtain such vectors from the data stored in the MoviLens data sets.

 The 1682 movies are classified into the following 19 genres: unknown, action, adventure, animation, children, comedy, crime, documentary, drama, fantasy, film-noir, horror, musical, mystery, romance, sci-fi, thriller, war and western.
 In fact, the file u.item contains information about the movies, with a tab separated list of the fields movie id, movie title, release date, video release date, IMDb URL, and the last 19 fields are the genres: a value of 1 indicates the movie is of that genre and a value of 0 indicates it is not; movies can be in several genres at once.
-For each movie we build a vector with 19 positions (one for each genre), following the approach pointed in Subsection 3.4.1 $VR_i = (VR{i1}, VR{i2}, \dots, VR{i19})$ where each component $VR{ij} \in S_1$ is a linguistic assessment that represents the importance degree of the genre j with regard to the movie i.
-Therefore, when the value in the file u.item is 1 (the movie is 0 that genre), we assign the maximum label of S_1 ((b_4 ,0) in this case) and when the value is 0 the assigned label is the minimum of S_1 ((b_0 ,0)).
+For each movie we build a vector with 19 positions (one for each genre), following the approach pointed in subSection 4.1:

+$$VR_i = (VR{i1}, VR{i2}, \ldots, VR{i19}),$$

+where each component $VR{ij} \in S_1$ is a linguistic assessment that represents the importance degree of the genre j with regard to the movie i.
+Therefore, when the value in the file u.item is 1 (the movie is of that genre), we assign the maximum label of $S_1$ (( $b_4$ , 0) in this case) and when the value is 0 the assigned label is the minimum of $S_1$ (( $b_0$ , 0)).